-GFDRR's approach to disaster risk management and climate resilience is built on its unique comparative advantages, operating principles, and a focus on four strategic priority areas.
-GFDRR's internal operating framework is structured around these four technical areas that deliver grant financing, technical assistance, and innovation.
-These areas form the backbone of GFDRR's operational model and are structured so that GFDRR's thematic areas align to a single priority, unlike the high-level strategic objectives of the 2030 Strategy, which articulate the global outcomes we aim to achieve.
+GFDRR's approach to DRM and climate resilience is built on its unique comparative advantages, operating principles, and a focus on four strategic priority areas.
+GFDRR's internal operating framework is structured around these four Priority Areas that deliver grant financing, technical assistance, and innovation.
+These Priority Areas form the backbone of GFDRR's operational model.
+They are structured so that each Thematic Areas align with a single Priority Area, -unlike the high-level Strategic Objectives of the 2030 Strategy, which articulate the global outcomes we aim to achieve.